 Does the idea of grading projects fill you with dread?
 I love project-based learning, and typically assess projects with a rubric that includes all of the components of the project.
-It is time-consuming, but I have always felt like I’ve needed to set clear expectations and assign a score for how skillfully students met all of those expectations.
+To assess students work is time-consuming, but I have always felt like I’ve needed to set clear expectations and assign a score for how skillfully students met all of those expectations.
 I have recently discovered an alternative method of designing my project.
 It focused on my targeted skills, allowed students to shine, and as a bonus, consumed less of my time and energy when it came time for assessment.

 Through the book How Many Days to America? by Eve Bunting, I guide my students through lessons on how illustrations and words work together to convey the mood and reveal the theme of the story.
 In the past, I’ve asked my students to recreate one of the illustrations (or a similar piece of art) using pastels.
 We’ve talked about blending, lines, shading, and tint.
 Students had time to design their artwork, and we used phrases from the book to caption the artwork.
 Students loved working on the project, but it was difficult for me to determine if they had actually thought deeply about what their illustrations were trying to convey.
 Some just loved to create, but couldn’t connect their beautiful ideas to the literature which was my objective.

 Refining the Guidelines